dalmoveras/dalmoveras/README.md

 - 🔭 Currently working on 313X Cyber Investigations
 - 🌱 Currently learning abbout quantum computing and it's impact on cryptography and privacy
-- 📫 How to reach me: linkedin :)
-- ⚡ Fun fact: I helped law enforcement put bad guys away with rust and twitter :)